 If necessary, under the Manage tab, on the Styles tab, in the Options group, click Details Panel to open it.

 - At the bottom of the Details panel, click the Properties tab.
 From the Color Model menu, click Spot.

 - Specify a name for Spot name.
 Note that this is independent from the name of the color style item.
 Ideally, this name is not changed after the color is created, because it links all items referencing this color together in output.

 - Click Change to define the Alternative Color color definition used to display the spot color on screen and on any output device that does not support spot colors.
 Typically, this is a CMYK color that is visually similar to the intended spot color ink that will be used on the printing press.

-- It is recommended that you leave Transparency at 0% (fully opaque) unless you have specific instructions from your print service provider.
+- It is recommended to leave Transparency at 0% (fully opaque) unless you have specific instructions from your print service provider.

 Use a spot color

 Follow these steps to apply a spot color to a symbol, including symbols on text and layout elements, or anywhere else you choose a color.